Gabriel2409/obsidian_notes/Apache Hive.md

+---
+reviewed: 2023-09-06
+---

 #Sd #hadoop

 - On [[Hadoop]] clusters, data is represented as files and the programming language [[Apache Pig]] does not allow us to see our data in a table structure.
 That is where **Apache Hive** comes in: it is a data warehouse infrastructure built on top of Hadoop, supporting multiple execution engines
 - you can create table like structures for your dataset and write SQL like queries with HiveQL to analyse your dataset
 - Hive will take the query and convert it into one or several jobs to submit to the cluster.
 For ex, with Hadoop, it would be converted to [[MapReduce]] jobs running on [[HDFS]] but Hive can work with other engines and other file systems
-- Hive allows to do the same thing as [[Apache Pig]] but while Pig may be more suitable for large ERL jobs, Hive seems better suite for ad hoc analysis
+- Hive allows to do the same thing as [[Apache Pig]] but while Pig may be more suitable for large ETL jobs, Hive seems better suite for ad hoc analysis

 Example below to calculate max closing price